DEMONNN69/neurobridge-harsh/project_context_documentation.md

 ### 1. Complete Assessment System Overhaul (Latest)

-**Problem Solved:** Frontend was sending individual responses after each question, but the backend expects all responses at once for ML model processing.
+**Problem Solved:** Frontend was triggering submission after each task category, but the requirement is to submit all responses only after ALL categories are completed for proper ML model processing.

-**Solution:** Updated frontend to collect all responses locally and submit them in a single batch at the end of the assessment.
+**Solution:** Updated frontend to collect all responses locally throughout the entire assessment and submit them in a single batch only when the complete assessment is finished.

 #### Key Changes Made:

 **📄 `AssessmentMain.tsx` (Updated)**
-- Added `allResponses` state array to store responses locally during assessment
-- Added `assessmentStartTime` to track total assessment duration
+- Fixed `handleCategoryComplete()` to NOT submit after each category
+- Only submits all responses when ALL 7 categories are completed
+- Added proper question timing tracking with `questionStartTime` and `selectedAnswer` state
-- Updated `handleQuestionComplete()` to store responses instead of submitting immediately
+- Updated component props to use `onAnswer` and `onNext` instead of `onComplete`
-- Updated `handleCategoryComplete()` to call new batch submission when assessment ends
-- Added `submitAllResponses()` function for final batch submission with ML-ready data

-**📄 `NewAssessmentPage.tsx` (Updated)**
-- Updated `handleQuestionAnswer()` to store responses locally (removed immediate API calls)
-- Enhanced `completeAssessment()` to use new `submitAllResponses` API endpoint
-- Improved response data structure with timing, category info, and ML-ready fields
+- Fixed integration with category-specific components

-**📄 `api.ts` (Updated)**
+**📄 `api.ts` (Fixed)**
-- Added new `submitAllResponses()` method that calls `/dyslexia-assessment/submit-all/`
+- Updated `submitAllResponses()` method to use correct backend endpoint `/dyslexia-assessment/submit/`
-- Maintains backward compatibility with existing `submitResponse()` method

-**📄 `assessmentAPI.ts` (Updated)**
-- Added wrapper for new batch submission functionality
-- Marked old `completeSession()` as deprecated
+- Maps frontend data structure to backend expected format
+- Removed non-existent `/dyslexia-assessment/submit-all/` endpoint call

+**Backend Endpoints Available:**
+- ✅ `/dyslexia-assessment/submit/` (submit_manual_assessment) - accepts all responses at once
+- ✅ `/dyslexia-assessment/start/` (start_manual_assessment) - starts new session
+- ✅ `/dyslexia-assessment/results/{session_id}/` - gets results
+- ❌ `/dyslexia-assessment/submit-all/` - does not exist

+### 2. Assessment Flow Correction

+**Old Flow (Incorrect):**
+1. Complete Category 1 → Submit responses
+2. Complete Category 2 → Submit responses
+3. Continue until all categories → Submit responses
+4. Result: Multiple API calls and fragmented data

+**New Flow (Correct):**
+1. Complete Category 1 → Store responses locally
+2. Complete Category 2 → Store responses locally
+3. Continue until ALL categories complete → Submit ALL responses in single call
+4. Result: Single API call with complete assessment data for ML processing

-### 2. Category-Specific Assessment Components (Implemented)
+### 3. Category-Specific Assessment Components (Implemented)

 **Created 7 specialized assessment components:**